Apple Watch Series 4 can detect falls, take ECGs, and lead you through breathing exercises

 “One of the most common injuries is falls,” said Apple chief operating officer Jeff Williams.

 The Apple Watch Series 4 delivers an alert when it detects you’ve made contact with the ground, and surfaces a one-tap notification that can place a call to emergency services.
-And if you’re immobile for more than one minute, it automatically calls 911 and sends a message containing your location to loved ones via Apple’s SOS feature.
+If you’re immobile for more than one minute, it automatically calls 911 and sends a message containing your location to loved ones via Apple’s SOS feature.

 The Apple Watch Series 4 also has three new heart monitoring features.

 One sends a notification if your heart rate is determined to be too low.
-The second screens for heart rhythm irregularities that appear to be atrial fibrillation (AFib).
+The second screens for heart rhythm irregularities that appear to be atrial fibrillation (AFib), which is caused by poor blood flow and can increase the risk of cardiovascular conditions such as stroke and heart attack.
 (With watchOS 5, it intermittently analyzes heart rhythms in the background.)
 And the third allows you to record electrocardiograms (ECGs) with the Watch’s crown and sapphire glass back.

 Recordings take less than 30 seconds and are saved in PDF format for easy exporting.
-Apple claims the Apple Watch Series 4 is the first ECG product offered over the counter directly to consumers and the first of its kind to receive clearance from the U.S. Food and Drug Administration.
-(It’s been granted De Novo classification.)
+Apple claims the Apple Watch Series 4 is the first ECG product offered over the counter directly to consumers and the first of its kind to receive clearance (De Novo classification) from the U.S. Food and Drug Administration.
+(It’s worth noting that AliveCor’s EKG-reading KardiaBand was cleared by the FDA in 2017.)

+It’s not without caveats.
+ECGs aren’t meant to be taken by people younger than 22 or those who have known heart conditions, the FDA noted in a summary document, and it warns that the Apple Watch Series 4 “is not intended to provide a notification on every episode of irregular rhythm suggestive of AFib and the absence of a notification is not intended to indicate no disease process is present.”

 One thing that wasn’t announced today: a new in-house chip for biometrics.
 In August, CNBC uncovered job postings from Apple’s Health Sensing hardware team that hinted at a processor for health data management.
 If today’s event is any indication, the chip — if there is such a chip — won’t make it into this year’s Apple Watch.